 Political and legislative risks

-In recent years, there has been increased regulatory activity by different governments worldwide.
-This has led to a need to emphasise due internal processes in order to ensure regulatory compliance or awareness, as appropriate.
+There is increased regulatory activity by different governments worldwide.
+Wärtsilä’s focus is to ensure regulatory compliance or awareness, as appropriate.
 For example, ongoing and changing trade sanctions are closely monitored and complied with as required.

 Climate change and sustainability risks